+EXCEPTION

-EXCEPTION: Buildings, or portions thereof, which are exempt from Sections C408.2 through C408.7 may be excluded from the commissioning process.
+Buildings, or portions thereof, which are exempt from Sections C408.2 through C408.7 may be excluded from the commissioning process

-- 1. Mechanical systems that are not required to comply with Section C403.3.5 are exempt from the commissioning process where the installed total mechanical equipment capacity is less than ((240,000)) 180,000 Btu/h (15 tons) cooling capacity and less than ((300,000)) 240,000 Btu/h (20 tons) heating capacity and energy recovery ventilation (ERV) equipment is less than 300 cfm capacity.

-2. Service water heating systems are exempt from the commissioning process in buildings where the largest service water heating - system capacity is less than 200,000 Btu/h and where there are ((no pools or permanent spas.)) any of the following: - 2.1.
+Mechanical systems that are not required to comply with Section C403.3.5 are exempt from the commissioning process where the installed total mechanical equipment capacity is less than ((240,000)) 180,000 Btu/h (15 tons) cooling capacity and less than ((300,000)) 240,000 Btu/h (20 tons) heating capacity and energy recovery ventilation (ERV) equipment is less than 300 cfm capacity.
+Service water heating systems are exempt from the commissioning process in buildings where the largest service water heating capacity is the destination of the dest system capacity is less than 200,000 Btu/h and where there are ((no pools or permanent spas.)) any of the following:

+2.1.
 No pools or permanent spas.

 2.2.
 No solar thermal water heating.

-- 2.2.
-No solar tiermal water neating.
 2.3.
 No recirculation pumps.

 2.4.
 No heat pump water heaters, except fully-packaged for individual residential dwelling unit use.

-3. Lighting control systems are exempt from the commissioning process in buildings where both the total installed lighting load is less than ((20)) 10 kW and the lighting load controlled by occupancy sensors or automatic daylighting controls is less than ((10)) 5 kW.
-4. Refrigeration systems are exempt from the commissioning process in buildings if they are limited to self-contained units. - C408.1.1 Commissioning in construction documents.
+3. Lighting control systems are exempt from the commissioning process in buildings where both the total installed lighting load is less than ((20)) 10 kW and the lighting load controlled by occupancy sensors or automatic daylighting controls is less than ((14)) 5 kW.
+4. Refrigeration systems are exempt from the commissioning process in buildings if they are limited to self-contained units.

+C408.1.1 Commissioning in construction documents.
 Construction documents shall clearly indicate provisions for commissioning process.
-The construction documents shall minimally include the following: - 1.
-A narrative description of the activities that will be accomplished during the commissioning process.
-At a minimum, the commissioning process is required to include: - 1.1.
-Development and execution of the commissioning plan, including all subsections of Section C408.1.2; - 1.2.
-The certified commissioning professional's review of the building documentation and close out submittals in accordance with Section C103.6; and - commissioning 1.3. report in accordance with Section C408.1.3. - 2.
-Roles, responsibilities, and required qualifications of the certified commissioning professional. - 3.
-A listing of the specific equipment, appliances, or systems to be tested. - C408.1.2 Commissioning plan.
-A commissioning plan shall be developed by the project's certified commissioning professional and shall outline the organization, schedule, allocation of resources, and documentation requirements of the commissioning process. - 1.
-A narrative description of the activities that will be accomplished during each phase of commissioning, including the personnel intended to accomplish each of the activities, systems testing and balancing, functional performance testing, and verification of building documentation requirements in Section C103.6. - 2.
-Roles and responsibilities of the commissioning team, including the name and statement of qualifications of the certified commissioning professional. - 3.
-A listing of the specific equipment, appliances or systems to be tested and a description of the tests to be performed. - C408.1.2.1 In-house commissioning disclosure and conflict management plan.
+The construction documents shall minimally include the following:

+1. A narrative description of the activities that will be accomplished during the commissioning process.
+At a minimum, the commissioning process is required to include:

+1.1.
+Development and execution of the commissioning plan, including all subsections of Section C408.1.2;

+1.2.
+The certified commissioning professional's review of the building documentation and close out submittals in accordance with Section C103.6; and accordance 1.3.
+The commissioning report with Section in C408.1.3.

+2. Roles, responsibilities, and required qualifications of the certified commissioning professional.

+3. A listing of the specific equipment, appliances, or systems to be tested.

+C408.1.2 Commissioning plan.
+A commissioning plan shall be developed by the project's certified commissioning professional and shall outline the organization, schedule, allocation of resources, and documen-tation requirements of the commissioning process.

+1. A narrative description of the activities that will be accomplished during each phase of commissioning, including the personnel intended to accomplish each of the activities, systems testing and balancing, functional performance testing, and verification of the building documentation requirements in Section C103.6.

+2. Roles and responsibilities of the commissioning team, including the name and statement of qualifications of the certified commissioning professional.

+3. A listing of the specific equipment, appliances or systems to be tested and a description of the tests to be performed.

+C408.1.2.1 In-house commissioning disclosure and conflict management plan.
 Where the certified commissioning professional's contract or employment is other than directly with the building owner, an in-house commissioning disclosure and conflict management plan shall be a part of the commissioning process.
 A copy shall be included in the commissioning plan.
-This plan shall disclose the certified commissioning professional's contractual relationship with other team members and provide a conflict management plan demonstrating that the certified commissioning professional is free to identify any issues discovered and report directly to the owner. - C408.1.2.2 Functional performance testing.
-Functional performance testing shall be conducted for mechanical systems in Sections C403; service water heating systems in Section C404; controlled receptacles and lighting control systems in Section C405; equipment, appliances, systems installed to comply with Section C406 or C407; energy metering in Section C409; and refrigeration systems in Section C410.
-Written
+This plan shall disclose the certified commissioning professional's contractual relationship with other team members and provide a conflict management plan demonstrating that the certified commissioning professional is free to identify any issues discovered and report directly to the owner.